Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

 Financial review for current quarter and financial year to date

-With its existing contracts in hand and the on-going construction works for the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09), the Group anticipated to achieving a satisfactory performance in the remaining last quarter of 2017, barring any unforeseen circumstances.
+Riding on the current improved crude oil prices coupled with the existing contracts in hand and the on-going construction works for the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09), the Board anticipates that the Group's performance for 3Q18 will remain satisfactory, barring any unforeseen circumstances.

 The Board however is cautious that the continued uncertainties in the global economic environment, escalation of costs due to inflationary pressure, volatility of global raw material steel prices and fluctuation of exchange rates are amongst factors that may impact the Group's performance.